SensorsINI/jaer/README.md

 You can find the latest releases at <https://github.com/SensorsINI/jaer/releases>.
 These releasees do NOT include git information so they will not support self-update.
 If you want to update from a release, you need to get a new release.

 You will get the best experience running from lastest bug fixes.
-To build yourself, use [ant](https://ant.apache.org/manual/install.html).
-Install JDK 1.8, clone the repo with git and run
+To build yourself, see the user guide for IDE setup.
+Or you can use [ant](https://ant.apache.org/manual/install.html).
+Install JDK 1.8, clone the repo with git and run ant from command line as below.

     ant jar

+On linux installing ant should be very easy.
+On Windows it is still a pain since you will need to download zip, extract it, put it somewhere, and then set some enviroment variables.
+But once set up, updating can be done from the Help/Update jAER... menu.

 ## Support